Updated January 12, 2022

 If you can, isolate yourself away from household members.
 If you are isolated

-away from unvaccinated household members, their quarantine starts on the
+away from not up to date household members, their quarantine starts on

-from unvaccinated household members, their quarantine extends to 10 days
+from not up to date household members, their quarantine extends to 5 days

 past your isolation end date.